Dental Bridge Procedure in Lincoln, Nebraska

 Similar to a dental crown, a dental bridge usually takes two appointments.
 At the first appointment, Dr. Alderman will give you a local anesthetic to make you numb and comfortable.
 Then, she’ll take an impression of your mouth.
 Using this mold, our office will make a temporary bridge for you.
 Then, Dr. Alderman will prepare your surrounding teeth for dental crowns.
 She’ll need to remove a small amount of tooth structure to ensure a perfect fit for the crowns.
 After this, they’ll take a final impression, which our dental lab will use to make a permanent bridge.
 The temporary bridge will be complete before you finish your appointment.
 We’ll place your temporary, and you’ll keep it on until your second appointment.
 Finally, Dr. Alderman will put on your permanent bridge at the second appointment, and you’ll be all done!

 What Is a Dental Bridge vs. an Implant-Retained Bridge?

 An implant-retained bridge is a little different than a traditional bridge.
 An implant-retained bridge is held in place by a small dental implant instead of surrounding teeth.
 The implant looks like a small screw.
 An oral surgeon can secure this screw into your jawbone to hold up the bridge.
 The bone will heal around the implant over the course of a few months.
-After that, Dr. Alderman will place a crown on top of the implant.
+Learn more about an implant bridge in Lincoln, NE.

 What Is The Cost of a Dental Bridge?